 About me

 I completed my PhD at the Faculty of Computer Science, Dalhousie University, under the supervision of Dr. Evangelos Milios.
-I previously earned a B.Sc. in Applied Mathematics from Odesa I. I. Mechnykov National University in Odesa, Ukraine.
+I previously earned a BSc in Applied Mathematics from Odesa I. I. Mechnykov National University in Odesa, Ukraine.

 Research